 The district provides bus transportation to and from school for students.
 A list of bus stops will be published at the beginning of the school year before student registration.
 Parent/guardians must, at the beginning of the school year, select one bus stop at which a student is to be picked up, and one stop at which a student is to be dropped off.
 Students are not permitted to ride a bus other than the bus to which they are assigned.
-The building principal must approve exceptions in advance.
+Changes in bus stops must be approved in advance by the transportation department by calling them at the following number: (269) 751-5191.
+These changes will only be made for emergency childcare purposes, and will not be approved for students to simply go to their friend's house.

 While students are on the bus, they are under the supervision of the bus driver.
 In most cases, the bus driver can handle bus discipline problems.
-In the case of a written disciplinary referral, student bus problems will be investigated and handled by the building assistant principal.
+In the case of a written disciplinary referral, student bus problems will be investigated and handled by the building principal or assistant principal.